borakilicoglu/kro/README.md

 ## Browser Support

-Treo supports all modern browsers; Chrome, Firefox, Safari and Edge Chromium.
+Nucleo supports all modern browsers; Chrome, Firefox, Safari and Edge Chromium.
 Post Chromium versions of Edge, IE11 and below are NOT supported!

 <!-- ### `yarn start`